frederic-perez/AmE-dictionary/data/dictionary.md

 __winch<sup>2</sup>__ _n_ :three::hammer:
 __wind up__ :two::hammer: (wind-up) _It's a wind-up toy._
 __winded__
-__windfall__ _n_ :eight::astonished: A large amount of money that is won or received unexpectedly. _A commercial renovation is no guarantee of a windfall._ :es: ganancia inesperada
+__windfall__ _n_ :nine::astonished: A large amount of money that is won or received unexpectedly. _A commercial renovation is no guarantee of a windfall._ _Windfall bounties._ :es: ganancia inesperada
 __windlass__
 __window sash__ _n_
 __windshield wipers__